Figuring things out

 I grew up swimming when there were no devices to pump music into wet ears to help keep the beat while you worked out.
 I developed an inner hortator who drummed out a rhythm to keep me on pace.
 It was similar to the inner voice that kept step following steps when I hiked 500 miles as a 12-year-old, but now more driven and more ecstatic.

 “Ecstatic”?
-You maybe ask.
+You might ask.
 Through my four years of high school, as I improved from a middling age group swimmer to what I eventually became, it seemed that every swim (in practices and meets) was faster than the last.
 Every set provided an opportunity for improvement.
 I may not have gone to the Olympic trials, but I swam faster, following the beat that my cruel inner taskmaster laid down.
 Swimming fast exhilarated me.
 The effort I made showed an immediate result.
 The sweeping second hand of the poolside clock never lied, never expressed an opinion.
 And I swam in the company of some of the fastest young men on the East Coast.
 Keeping up meant something.
 I never again swam without that goad in mind.

 Throughout my life, swimming offered the solace of process, repetition, and speed.
 Tired and overworked?
 I swam.
 Heartbroken or happy, I swam.
 Sick?
 I swam.
 No matter the tumble of work and life, swimming was one thing I could control.
 It was years before I connected the bones of that daily practice with writing, drawing lines from “this” to “that.”
 While some people had told me that swimming and writing were twinned activities, I felt that writing required another kind of effort.
 I believed that creativity was antithetical to the dull repetition of physical exertion.
 Writing required audacious leaps.
 Even when I began to write, words ran like a flood, flowing from inspirations as varied as my life to what I read.
 And then, they didn’t.